Board of Directors

 Mrs. Sharpe is a School Counselor and the Coordinator of Assessment, Home Education and Virtual School with Lafayette County Schools.
 She is an advocate of mental health services in the school and community.

-With a long career as a clinical social worker, in both agency and private practice, and in academia, Mrs. Slater offers a unique insight into the needs of those served by Meridian.
-Retirement has afforded her the time to combine her passion and experience to support the health of our community.
+With a long career as a clinical social worker, in both agency and private practice, and in academia, Mrs. Slater offered a unique insight into the needs of those served by Meridian.
+Retirement afforded her the time to combine her passion and experience to support the health of our community.
+Roslyn actively served on the Board of Directors at Meridian until her passing in 2020.